karavanlarp/karavanlarp.github.io/eng/events/beginning.md

 ### What will I get for this?

 A house to sleep in, 2-3 hot meals on the game day and other food and drinks during the game.
 In addition to that lovely NPCs and props.
+Note that while our larp series is about a caravan, the larp itself will contain as little or as much walking as you personally want.
+The caravan travels between the events.

 ### Accommodations